 So, find out how much time will you have to complete files.
-At Allegis, you typically have four hours to complete orders.
+At Allegis, you have anywhere from 4-24 hours to complete orders.

 And don’t forget about time zones and how they will factor into your deadline.
 If your transcript is due in New York at 6:00 a.m., but that means 3:00 a.m. for you in California, you’re probably going to want to cross the finish line much earlier.

 Some online transcription jobs have production requirements and others don’t.
 Make sure you have a clear understanding of the minimum requirements in a new position.
 This is especially important when juggling more than one transcription contract.

 No one likes to turn down work opportunities, but overcommitting sets you up for failure.
 And don’t say “yes” just to be nice.
 You’ll end up stressed and your employers will be frustrated.
 Remember that life rarely goes as planned.

 For example, committing to two contracts where the combined workload is an estimated 40 hours on paper is probably pushing it.
 Certain transcription orders will take you longer to complete, you’ll get sick, your laundry room will flood—basically, life will throw the unexpected at you.
 Build in a little wiggle room.
 Doing so will help keep you sane.

 Talk to transcription companies and see what they recommend.
 They should have insight into what work arrangements are optimal.
 They can also tell you where they’ve seen transcriptionists experience issues and how to avoid those circumstances.